 Incidentally, I also vaguely remember a show about technology and computer games as a kid that required the use of a video recorder for part of it.
 Now that I look it up, I’m reminded that it was called Bad Influence!, and the segment I’m thinking of was called Datablast, where frames of information rapidly appeared on screen near the end of the show.
 The idea was that you would record the show on your video recorder, and then use the slow motion and pause features to read each frame.
 It was an interesting way of giving people lots of information to read through.
 Just another of those random things I remember.

 So I’ll leave it there for this part, thank you for reading.
-Next up will be the PlayStation games I enjoyed.
+See my next post for the PlayStation games I enjoyed.
 But for now, I’ll leave you with the full-length video of the original tape that accompanied Atmosfear.
 Don’t have nightmares! 🙂